A Rough Guide to the South of France : Top Things to Do in Cannes

 Unless you want to dwell in the starstruck surroundings and hang around the prom waiting to be noticed it's best just for a day-trip.
 That's all the time you'll need to see everything you want to see and do all you want to do.

-The South of France has a rich cornucopia of jewels along its coast that you should take in as much as you can during your holiday.
+The South of France has a richness of jewels along its coast that you should take in as much as you can during your holiday.
 But certainly Cannes is not to be missed on that ultra-exotic tick-list of places to be in the French Riviera.